tbranyen/diffhtml/README.md

 - [html\`markup\`](#user-content-html)
 - [enableProllyfill()](#user-content-prollyfill)

-The follow error types are exposed:
+The follow error types are exposed so you can test exceptions:

 - TransitionStateError - Happens when errors occur during transitions.
 - DOMException - Happens whenever a DOM manipulation fails.